abaddon/POC_DDD_ddmandate/README.md

 ## Step 1.
 Domain discovery

 The domain that I decided to analyse is the creation of a Direct Debit in the financial word.
-Few thigs to know regarding th
+Few thigs to know regarding this domain:
+1. SEPA and Bacs doesn't have any kind of protocol that evaluate if the customer is subscribing a DD Mandate using it's

 to manage the subscription of a  Direct Debit mandate.